Sibasish11/ShaktiChain-A-BlockChain-Innovation/README.md

      clarinet console
      ```

-## Smart Contract Address

-The smart contracts for ShaktiChain are not yet deployed.
-To deploy on the Stacks testnet or mainnet:

-1. Use Clarinet to simulate and test contracts locally.
-2. Deploy using the Stacks CLI or Hiro's deployment tools.
-3. Update this section with the deployed contract address once available.

-**Testnet Deployment**: TBD\
-**Mainnet Deployment**: TBD

 ## How to Use the Project

 1. **Access the Platform**:

-   - Open the application in your browser (e.g., `http://localhost:5173` during development).
    - The landing page allows you to choose between "Individual" or "Organization" roles.

 2. **As an Individual**: